-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation risk prevention and management, and sustainable urban mobility transition to a circular and resource efficient economy.
-The Programme shall support initiatives focused on creating conditions and specific solutions for the promotion of eco-friendly lifestyles, monitoring, assessment, prevention and finding solutions to the common issues of local communities related to waste management and environmental protection.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection sustainable urban mobility Green infrastructure conceptualization and development to ensure ecological, economic and social benefits of projects will be supported.
+Green, natural and semi-natural spaces in both rural and urban settings can be designed, created and managed to deliver a wide range of services.
+Actions supported by the Programme under that SO will be implemented via regular projects selected in an open call for proposals and consisting of infrastructure, investment and soft actions.
 Every action undertaken under the objective shall involve beneficiaries from both Programme countries.
 Programme authorities will strive for equal distribution of funds between beneficiaries from Poland and Ukraine.
 Maximum Programme co-financing for the projects is 90%.
 Support for the beneficiaries in a form of grant is linked to the character of the Programme (lack of revenue generation expected from the projects).
+3. A more connected Europe by enhancing mobility RSO 3.2 Developing and enhancing sustainable, climate resilient, intelligent and intermodal national, regional and local mobility, including improved access to TEN-T and cross-border mobility 6.
+Accessibility The implementation of this objective will contribute to increasing cross-border mobility within the framework of the EU-Ukraine Solidarity Lanes.
+The reconstruction and modernization of roads and railways infrastructure will improve the safety and flow of cross-border traffic.
+Every action undertaken under the objective shall involve beneficiaries from both Programme countries.
+Programme authorities will strive for equal distribution of funds between beneficiaries from Poland and Ukraine.
+Projects will be selected within the direct award procedure, due to their strategic character and will meet the criteria established for LIPs.
+Maximum Programme co-financing for the projects is 90%.
+Support for the beneficiaries in a form of grant is linked to the character of the Programme (lack of revenue generation expected from the projects).
 4. A more social and inclusive Europe implementing the European Pillar of Social Rights RSO4.5.
-Ensuring equal access to health care and fostering resilience of health systems, including primary care and promoting the transition from institutional to family-based and community-based care 2.
+Ensuring equal access to health care and fostering resilience of health systems, including primary care and promoting the transition from institutional to family- and community-based care 1.
 Health The lack of cross-border emergency procedures and shortages in medical personnel are among the main challenges of the Programme area.
 Relieving emergency care is also an important aspect that should be improved.
 The main cause of deaths in the Programme area are cardiovascular diseases and cancer There is a shorter life expectancy of people living in large urban centres compared to those where urbanisation is lower.
 Hence, measures must be taken to ensure better access to prophylaxis, diagnostics and specialist medical care, including geriatric and palliative care.
-Improved access to healthcare solutions in the field of computerisation of healthcare facilities should be pursued.
-Two unprecedented threats significantly affected the Programme area also in terms of health care: the global COVID-19 pandemic and the Russian military aggression against Ukraine.
-Cooperation in the field of health care is necessary to minimise the impact of those challenges on the border area population.
-The cooperation links established in the times of crisis will be useful also in other circumstances.
-Easier access to psychiatric and psychological treatment and care (including children) shall be encouraged wherever possible.
+Improved